sahil-shubham/sahil-shubham.in/content/posts/Day14/index.md

 We went with the last option, as it requires less work as well as less uncertainty about whether they would work in every case.

 If one is constantly dependant on localStorage for their needs.
 They need to keep a check on it.
-So that no one whether old or new faces any issue with a new feature implementation.
+So that no user whether old or new faces any issue with a new feature implementation.
 We were fairly lucky because of an user informing us, but there can be other users who never got to see how far everything has come due to this.

 Anyways, every cloud has a silver lining :)